jayasimhareddy2006/AI_ASSIGNMENT5/README.md

 ---

-## Overview
+# Overview

-This assignment covers important concepts in Artificial Intelligence including adversarial search algorithms, recommendation systems, knowledge graphs, and Bayesian Networks.
-Each question demonstrates a different AI technique through a practical Python implementation.
+This assignment covers several important topics in Artificial Intelligence including adversarial search algorithms, intelligent recommendation systems, knowledge representation using Knowledge Graphs, and probabilistic reasoning using Bayesian Networks.
+The objective of the assignment is to understand the theoretical concepts and implement practical AI applications using Python.

 ---

 # Question 1: Adversarial Search Algorithms

-## Aim
+## Objective

-To implement and compare different search algorithms used in game-playing Artificial Intelligence.
+The objective of this project is to implement and compare different adversarial search algorithms used in game-playing Artificial Intelligence systems.

-## Description
+## Algorithms Implemented

-In this project, a Tic-Tac-Toe game environment was created and four adversarial search algorithms were implemented:

-### Minimax Search
+### 1. Minimax Search

 Minimax is a decision-making algorithm used in two-player games.
-It assumes that one player tries to maximize the score while the opponent tries to minimize it.
+It assumes that one player attempts to maximize the utility value while the opponent attempts to minimize it.
+The algorithm explores the game tree and selects the optimal move.

-### Alpha-Beta Pruning
+### 2. Alpha-Beta Pruning

-Alpha-Beta pruning improves Minimax by eliminating branches that cannot influence the final decision.
+Alpha-Beta Pruning improves the efficiency of Minimax by eliminating branches that cannot influence the final decision.
+This significantly reduces the number of nodes explored while producing the same optimal result.

-### Heuristic Alpha-Beta Search
+### 3. Heuristic Alpha-Beta Search

-This algorithm combines Alpha-Beta pruning with a heuristic evaluation function.
+Heuristic Alpha-Beta Search combines pruning with heuristic evaluation functions.
+Instead of exploring the entire game tree, heuristic values are used to estimate the quality of intermediate states.

-### Monte Carlo Tree Search (MCTS)
+### 4. Monte Carlo Tree Search (MCTS)

-MCTS uses repeated simulations to estimate the best move.
+Monte Carlo Tree Search uses random simulations to evaluate game states.
+It is widely used in modern game-playing AI systems because it can handle large search spaces efficiently.

+## Problem Environment

+A Tic-Tac-Toe game environment was created to test and compare the performance of the implemented algorithms.

+## Features

+* Tic-Tac-Toe board representation
+* Move generation
+* Game state evaluation
+* Minimax implementation
+* Alpha-Beta pruning
+* Heuristic search
+* Monte Carlo simulations

 ---

 # Question 2: AI Based Travel Planner

-## Aim
+## Objective

-To design an intelligent travel recommendation system using a knowledge base.
+The objective of this project is to design an intelligent travel recommendation system using an existing knowledge base.

 ## Description

-The travel planner recommends tourist attractions, food options, and estimates travel costs based on user preferences, budget, and trip duration.
+The Travel Planner recommends destinations, tourist attractions, food options, and estimates travel costs based on user inputs.

+The user provides:

+* Destination
+* Budget
+* Number of days

+The system then generates a personalized travel plan.

+## Knowledge Base

+The planner stores information regarding:

+* Tourist places
+* Food recommendations
+* Travel costs

+for multiple cities including:

+* Goa
+* Hyderabad
+* Delhi
+* Bangalore

+## Features

+* Tourist place recommendation
+* Food recommendation
+* Personalized itinerary generation
+* Cost assessment
+* Budget validation

+## AI Concept Used

+Knowledge-based recommendation system.

 ---

 # Question 3: Knowledge Graphs and Tools for Building Knowledge Graphs

-## Aim
+## Objective

-To understand knowledge representation using Knowledge Graphs and explore tools used for building them.
+To understand the concept of Knowledge Graphs and explore the tools used to create and manage them.

+## What is a Knowledge Graph?

+A Knowledge Graph is a structured representation of entities and their relationships.
+Information is stored in the form of nodes and edges, allowing AI systems to understand connections between concepts.

-## Description
+## Example Used

-The project demonstrates how entities and relationships can be represented in a structured format using a Knowledge Graph.
+Entities:

+* Hyderabad
+* Goa
+* Delhi

+Relationships:

+* hasPlace
+* hasFood
+* locatedIn

+Example:

+Hyderabad → hasPlace → Charminar

+Hyderabad → hasFood → Hyderabadi Biryani

+Hyderabad → locatedIn → Telangana

+## Advantages of Knowledge Graphs

+* Efficient knowledge representation
+* Better information retrieval
+* Relationship discovery
+* Semantic search
+* Intelligent recommendation systems

-Tools explored:
+## Tools Explored

-* Neo4j
+### Neo4j

+A graph database that stores data as nodes and relationships.

-* Protégé
+### Protégé

+An ontology editor used for semantic web applications.

-* RDFLib
+### RDFLib

+A Python library used for RDF graph creation and manipulation.

-* Apache Jena
+### Apache Jena

+A Java framework used for semantic web and linked-data applications.

-* GraphDB
+### GraphDB

+An RDF database designed for storing and querying knowledge graphs.

 ---

 # Question 4: Bayesian Networks

-## Aim
+## Objective

 To explore modelling, problem representation, and inference using Bayesian Networks.

+## What is a Bayesian Network?

+A Bayesian Network is a probabilistic graphical model that represents variables and their conditional dependencies using a Directed Acyclic Graph (DAG).

+Bayesian Networks help AI systems reason under uncertainty.

-## Description
+## Example Implemented

-A Medical Diagnosis Bayesian Network was implemented.
+Medical Diagnosis Bayesian Network

 Network Structure: